takanory/slides/20200905pycontw/PITCHME.md

 * Thank you for taking the time to watch my talk
 * I am Takanori Suzuki.
 Now I'm presenting from Japan
-* I am very happy to be able to talk at PyCon Taiwano 2020
+* I am very happy to be able to talk at PyCon Taiwan 2020
 * My talk title is "Decade of PyCon JP" ...
 Today,...

 ---